Jan and Cora Gordon: Biography

+Both Jan and Cora exhibited at the 1910 Allied Artists Association London salon.

 Their first book, The Luck of Thirteen (1916), documented life in the Serbian mission of the Royal Free Hospital and an audacious escape during the 1915 retreat from Serbia.
 James Berry, leader of this mission, in his 1916 book described the Gordons and their various exploits during their time in Serbia.